control-toolbox/OptimalControl.jl/docs/src/tutorial-abstract.md

 :( $e2 ≥  $e1        )
 ```

-Constraints
+Admissible constraints can be
-- can be of five types: boundary, control, state, mixed, variable,
+- five types: boundary, control, state, mixed, variable,
-- be linear (ranges) or nonlinear (not ranges),
+- linear (ranges) or nonlinear (not ranges),
 - equalities or (one or two-sided) inequalities.

 Boundary conditions are detected when the expression contains evaluations of the state at initial and / or final time bounds (*e.g.*, `x(0)`), and may not involve the control.
 Conversely control, state or mixed constraints will involve control, state or both evaluated at the declared time (*e.g.*, `x(t) + u(t)`).